kdoore/1335GitBook/beginshape_-_vertex_shapes.md

 ###Custom Draw Rectangles Function using Vertex Points

 ![](/assets/Screenshot 2017-09-14 18.30.05.png)
-The image above shows that we could define our own drawRectangle function, where we had xWidth, xHeight input parameters.
-This will work just like the processing rectangle function, except that it doesn't take in x,y location, instead, we're hard-coding the position vertex at (0,0);  We can see from the code on the diagram how the input parameters are used to define 4 vertex points.
+The image above shows that we could define our own drawRectangle(w, h) function, where we define xWidth, xHeight input parameters.
+This will work just like the processing rectangle function, except that it doesn't take in x,y location input parameters.
+Instead, we're hard-coding the position vertex at (0,0);  We can see from the code on the diagram how the input parameters are used to define 4 vertex points.
 This way, if we call the function 2 times with different inputs, we'll have 2 different rectangles scaled according to the input values:

 ```java
 //rectangles are scaled using the input parameters: xWidth, xHeight